spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_imaging.rst

    * Flag cosmic rays and other blemishes (such as satellite trails) based on the derivative image.
-     Where the difference is larger than can be explained by a combination of noise statistics, the flattening effect of taking the median, and an error in the shift (the latter two effects are estimated using the image derivative), the suspect pixel is masked.
+     Where the difference is larger than can be explained by a combination of noise statistics, the flattening effect of taking the median, and an error in the shift (the latter two effects are estimated using the image derivative), the suspect pixel is considered an outlier.
+The following rule is used:
-   * Flag cosmic rays using the following rule:

      .. math:: | image\_input - image\_blotted | > scale*image\_deriv + SNR*noise